Important Chemical Components:

 Lanolin is one among several commonly used occlusive agents and is effective as an ingredient in skin care products for its ability to treat dry skin, delivering an emollient effect and reducing TEWL.

 Lanolin had long been thought of as a sensitizer given reports beginning several decades ago of links to contact dermatitis.
-However, lanolin is no longer considered a common allergen so much as ...
+However, lanolin is no longer considered a common allergen so much as one affecting ...